Gimbergsson/LTT-Dark-Theme/README.md

-LTT Dark Theme, Git hub
+LTT Dark Theme on GitHub!
 ==============
 You are free to do Pull Requests but i need to verify the changes first and that can take some time!